Florida’s Johnson ‘following simple commands’ after collapse

 Florida sent a jet to Norfolk, Virginia, to get Johnson’s parents Saturday and take them to Tallahassee to be with their son.

 Johnson’s teammates and coaches were visibly distraught before the game resumed.
-The Seminoles outscored Florida 80-60 after Johnson’s collapse and won 83-71, their seventh straight victory in the series.
+The Seminoles outscored Florida 80-60 after Johnson’s collapse and won 83-71 for their seventh straight victory in the series.

+The Gators had been scheduled to host North Florida on Wednesday night, but the game was called off Monday evening.
+It’s unclear if it will be made up.

 Johnson, a 6-foot-5 junior, averaged a team-high 14 points last season to go along with 7.1 rebounds.
 He also led the Gators with 38 steals.